Zach Ertz Not Convinced The Philadelphia Eagles Want Him Beyond 2020

 Zach Ertz would like to finish his playing career with the Philadelphia Eagles.
 However, Josh Alper of Pro Football Talk wrote on Thursday that Ertz isn’t convinced the team wants him around beyond this season.
 The Pro-Bowl tight end talked about his feelings to Zach Berman of The Athletic.
-Berman posted some of their conversation on Twitter, here.
+Berman posted some of their conversation on Twitter, which can be seen here.

 Ertz said that he understands he can be an emotional guy when it comes to football.
 He added that it’s been frustrating at times.
 At other times, he said its been very difficult.